Corbris/FactorioChatBot/README.md

   To verify node is installed open an elevated cmd prompt and do "node -v" the node version should be returned

-Navigate in the cmd prompt to the folder you have the FactorioChatBot (cd <dir>) Run the following commands within that directory npm install discord.js --save npm install webhook-discord --save
+Navigate in the cmd prompt to the folder you have the FactorioChatBot (cd) Run the following commands within that directory npm install discord.js --save npm install webhook-discord --save